vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 }
 ```

-In the above example, Vespa uses search and retrieves 100 hits into
+In the above example, Vespa uses dense retrieval to retrieve top-100 hits into
-ranking phases, but at the same time allows calculation of sparse
+ranking phases, but at the same time, allows the calculation of sparse
-matching features the best semantic matching documents.
-The following
+matching features for the best semantic matching documents

-inverts this query and performs sparse retrieval first, and then
+The following inverts the above logic.
+Instead of dense first, it performs sparse retrieval using `weakAnd`, then uses the dense model for ranking.
-calculates the distance with the nearestNeighbor query operator for
-those retrieved by the first operand.
-This type of query does not
-require HNSW indexing, because the top-k retrieval is done by the
+This way of querying Vespa does not benefit performance-wise with an HNSW index because the top-k retrieval uses the lexical `weakAnd` operator.
-first-operand (weakAnd).

 ```json
 {